DP12239 Leverage and Deepening Business Cycle Skewness

 |Programme Areas:||International Macroeconomics and Finance, Monetary Economics and Fluctuations|

-We document that the U.S. economy has been characterized by an increasingly negative business cycle asymmetry over the last three decades.
+We document that the U.S. and other G7 economies have been characterized by an increasingly negative business cycle asymmetry over the last three decades.
 This finding can be explained by the concurrent increase in the financial leverage of households and firms.
 To support this view, we devise and estimate a dynamic general equilibrium model with collateralized borrowing and occasionally binding credit constraints.
-Higher leverage increases the likelihood that constraints become slack in the face of expansionary shocks, while contractionary shocks are further amplified due to binding constraints.
+Improved access to credit increases the likelihood that financial constraints become non-binding in the face of expansionary shocks, allowing agents to freely substitute intertemporally.
+Contractionary shocks, on the other hand, are further amplified by drops in collateral values, since constraints remain binding.
 As a result, booms become progressively smoother and more prolonged than busts.
-We are therefore able to reconcile a more negatively skewed business cycle with the Great Moderation in cyclical volatility.
 Finally, in line with recent empirical evidence, financially-driven expansions lead to deeper contractions, as compared with equally-sized non-financial expansions.